simeononsecurity/simeononsecurity.ch/content/articles/what-is-ssh/index.en.md

 ssh-keygen -t rsa -b 4096
 ```

 3. You will be prompted to enter a file name for the key pair and an optional passphrase.
-Press Enter to accept the default file name and leave the passphrase blank if you do not want to use one.
+Press Enter to accept the default file name and leave the passphrase blank if you don't want to use one.

 4. The key pair will be generated, and the public key will be saved in a file with a `.pub` extension.
 The private key will be saved in a file without an extension.